 What is an editorial calendar?

-How do I plan an editorial calendar for my blog?
+How do I plan an editorial calendar?

 To put together a good plan for your editorial calendar, first ask yourself these questions.
 They are adapted from what I asked Lauren, and helped us make a plan specific to her business, schedule, and personality.